Skip to content

 Scale:

 The scale of the y-axis can also affect the appearance of the histogram and the insights that can be gained from it.
+Using an appropriate scale can help highlight data patterns and trends.

 Central Tendency: